+Many couples ask us what benefits they will lose if they get married.
 How marriage affects Social Security benefits depends greatly on the type of benefits you receive.
 Depending on the circumstances, it could have no effect, reduce your monthly payment, or stop your benefits entirely.
 You will want to ensure you understand the unique effects in your case before your wedding.

-As long as you qualify for Social Security Disability Insurance based on your own work record, getting married will not affect your disability benefits.
-You can continue to draw your monthly benefits without interruption.
 Most people qualify for their SSDI monthly payment based on their own earnings record, so getting married will not affect their SSDI disability payments.
 There is no income or resource limit on this type of government benefit.
 It is paid based on the money you paid into Social Security as a worker.

 The rules are different, however, if you qualify based on someone else’s work records.
 If your disability depends on the work record of a parent or divorced spouse, you will likely lose your benefits when you get married.
-You could also lose your SSDI benefits if:

 - You receive them based on the work record of a deceased spouse; and

-- Youremarry before age 50
+- You remarry before age 50

 The rules that apply when you file for SSDI based on someone else’s work credits are complex and often challenging to understand on your own.
 You may want to discuss these rules and your continued eligibility requirement with someone knowledgeable about how these programs work before you get married.

-If you have not yet filed and need help navigating the process, the team of Social Security Disability lawyers at Berger and Green is here for you.
+If you have not yet filed and need help navigating the process, the team of Pittsburgh Social Security Disability Insurance lawyers at Berger and Green is here for you.
 We help clients in Pittsburgh, West Virginia, and some parts of Ohio apply and navigate the appeals process after a denial.

 40+ years of experience from strong, knowledgeable, compassionate attorneys.